murdochroy2/rag_qa/README.md

 ## Basic Commands

+**Important Note:** Navigate to the `rag_qa` directory where the docker compose files are present before running the following commands.
+To run any command in the application using Docker, use the following command:

+    $ docker-compose -f docker-compose.local.yml run --rm django <command-you-want-to-run>

+### Unit tests

+To run unit tests using Docker, use the following command:

+    $ docker-compose -f docker-compose.local.yml run --rm django python manage.py test rag_qa.core.api.tests

 ### Setting Up Your Users

 - To create a **normal user account**, just go to Sign Up and fill out the form.
 Once you submit it, you'll see a "Verify Your E-mail Address" page.
 Go to your console to see a simulated email verification message.
 Copy the link into your browser.
 Now the user's email should be verified and ready to go.